hernantz/pelican-left/README.md

 # Pelican Left

-Left is a clean, whitespace-happy theme for [Pelican](http://getpelican.com).
+Left is a clean, whitespace-abundant theme for [Pelican](http://getpelican.com).
 Although the original theme was extracted from [scottchacon.com](http://scottchacon.com/) and targeted to [Jekyll](https://github.com/jekyll/jekyll), I've tried to adapt it so that it can be used with Pelican and modernized to use HTML5 semantic elements.